-Let’s say that you would like to get all the URLs’ from the dev.to homepage, how would you achieve that?
-Today, we’ll be using python to extract every link from dev.to homepage.
+Let’s say that you would like to get all the links from a website, how would you achieve that?
+Today, we’ll be using python to extract every link from the dev.to homepage.

 Step 1: Install Pip3